ypid/dotfiles/shortcuts.md

 Here are some common shortcuts that I use and which I configure in every program which makes sense and allows to do so.

 The use of the shift modifier key is explicitly written down.
+Modifier keys are written down from left to right e.g. shift+ctrl+super+alt.

 Left hand only: Should be easy to use with the left hand, because it is often used during work with the mouse.
 For example switching windows or Ctrl+c to copy to the clipboard.